Personality disorders in adults

 The psychiatric services in Central Denmark Region treat personality disorders in these teams:

-- Regional Mental Health Services Central Denmark Region: Team for Affective Disorders in Viborg and Skive and Team for Personality Disorders in Silkeborg
+- Regional Mental Health Services Central Denmark Region: Team for Personality Disorders in Viborg and Skive and Team for Personality Disorders in Silkeborg

-- Regional Mental Health Services Randers: Psychiatric Clinic 2 and Psychiatric Clinic, Rønde
+- Regional Mental Health Services Randers: Psychiatric Clinic 2, Randers and Psychiatric Clinic, Rønde

 We all have a personality.
 It consists of a number of character traits.
 They manifest themselves in the way we experience, think, react and express emotions.
 Our personality simultaneously expresses the way we see ourselves in relation to others.
 This is called our self-image.